MicrosoftDocs/azure-dev-docs/articles/java/ee/liberty-on-aro.md

 ### Install the Open Liberty OpenShift Operator

-After creating and connecting to the cluster, install the Open Liberty Operator.
+After creating and connecting to the cluster, use the following steps to install the Open Liberty Operator.
 The main starting page for the Open Liberty Operator is on [GitHub](https://github.com/OpenLiberty/open-liberty-operator).

 1. Sign in to the OpenShift web console from your browser using the `kubeadmin` credentials.
 1. Navigate to **Operators** > **OperatorHub** and search for **Open Liberty**.